 One of the biggest things we run from is our true nature.
 After all drama is so much easier.
 You know it inside out, can give a command performance in your sleep, and really validate how miserable your life is like 2+2=4, no room for error.
 This is the persona I’ve donned, these are my poisons and you better get the hell outta my way!
 I’m running from my Self and even Olympic athletes don’t have the steroids I do.

-One dawn after Hurricane Andrew had torn through Southern Florida, I woke up.
+On the dawn after Hurricane Andrew had torn through South Florida, I became awakened.
 The proverbial light bulb.
 And that was still way back in the dark days, when the courage I knew I’d have to muster terrified me.

 You have to be brave to have courage.
 Ironic isn’t it?

 Folks, I’ve news for you.
 There’s so much unseen Grace.
-Divine intervention is waiting, like a flickering candle about to drown in its own wax, at the edges of our willingness.
-Initially it only takes your cupping the flame to steady it against the draft, to tease the wick out of the wax.
+Divine intervention is waiting at the edges of your willingness, like a flickering candle about to drown in its own wax.
+Initially, it only takes your cupping the flame to steady it against the draft, to tease the wick out of the wax.
 That’s all.
-That moment of caring attention where you’re quiet and still enough that your true nature can enter, after its years of knocking and show you your colors.
+That moment of caring attention where you’re quiet and still enough, so that your true nature can finally enter, after its years of knocking and show you all your colors.

 Then the journey begins of healing the wounds of the human, and even more fear-wrought, that foundation propelling you into Self.